arijitx/Amazon-Satelite-Image-Labeling/README.md

-# Amazon Stelite Image Labeling
+# Amazon Satelite Image Labeling

 ![image](images/contest.png )
 Our task was to solve the problem in [Planet: Understanding the Amazon from Space](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space) .